yuenche/MLOpsTemplate/src/workshop/documents/part_5.md

     > Note: Run this one more time at least to observe the entire flow and the 'swap' of deployments happening automatically with each green/blue swap alternating between supporting 0% of the traffic and 100% of the traffic as they get 'pushed to production'.

-5. The last step to control CD is to setup a GitHub branch protection rule to require a succesful CD run to be able to merge any code into 'main'.
+5. The last step to control CD is to setup a GitHub branch protection rule to require a successful CD run to be able to merge any code into 'main'.

     GitHub offers up an easy way to define such policy.